Managing Multi-jurisdictional Investigations in Latin America

-Economic globalisation presents positive and negative perspectives for companies all over the world, especially in emerging markets.
+Economic globalisation has positive and negative effects for companies all over the world, especially in emerging markets.
 The usually quicker pace of development and economic growth in emerging markets brings not only attractive opportunities for higher investment returns to multinational companies, but often also means that companies will face challenges related to higher risks of corruption.

-In Latin America, this new scenario led to the recent uncovering of several high-profile corruption-related investigations.
-In Brazil, ‘Operation Car Wash' revealed indicia of fraud, cartel and corruption involving projects by Petroleo Brasileiro SA - Petrobras.
-In Panama, the so-called Panama Papers leak revealed the existence of a network of unregistered offshore companies owned by government officials.
-In Chile, the Penta case related to tax fraud involving public assets.
-These cases brought Latin American countries into the spotlight, as clear examples of investigative efforts and enforcement of anti-corruption laws involving multiple jurisdictions.
+In Latin America, this new circumstance led to the recent uncovering of several high-profile corruption-related investigations.
+In Brazil, ‘Operation Car Wash’ revealed indicia of fraud, cartel and corruption involving projects by Petroleo Brasileiro SA – Petrobras.
+After five years since it was launched, the investigation has recently reached its 61th phase and expanded to other economic sectors, such as marketing, healthcare, banking, among others.
+In Argentina, in the context of the investigation named 1, more than 20 individuals were charged after copies of notebooks were found detailing what seems to be a scheme of illicit political payments.
+In Ecuador, the Vice President and the former President are under investigation because of corruption allegations.
+These cases have brought Latin American countries into the spotlight as clear examples of investigative efforts and enforcement of anti-corruption laws involving multiple jurisdictions.

 Latin American countries have also increased cooperation mechanisms to exchange information with law enforcement authorities in other countries.
 Authorities also increasingly expect that companies will have a role in conducting internal investigations and delivering information.
 Finally, the existing legislation is now being enforced in a more rigorous, aggressive and reliable fashion.